Parth-Works/Telegram-Bot/README.md

 # Telegram-Bot
 Controlling the light using Telegram API Keys
-Sending data to the cloud(Adafruit) using  a telegram bot
+Sending data to the cloud(Adafruit) using Heroku and a telegram API